tetsupanda/PaperTendiesBot/README.md

  - Run with `dotnet run`

 ## Running in Docker
- - Install docker locally first, duh!
+ - Install docker locally first
  - From root `docker-compose build`
  - Start in detached mode: `docker-compose up -d`
  - View Logs: `docker-compose ps`  *Shows all logs, but its the only running right now*